aziule/goalgos/README.md

 # goalgo
-Basic algorithms written in Golang for education purpose.
+Basic algorithms written in Golang for educational purpose.

 All algorithms come with an explanation and their big O notation.